Section Press “Ctrl + P”

 and exhibitors.
 The Purebred Dairy Cattle Association believes that it is in

-reputation of integrity and to present a wholesome and progressive image of
+of integrity and to present a wholesome and progressive image of their cattle

-their cattle in the show ring.
-It recognizes that there are certain practices
+in the show ring.
+It recognizes that there are certain practices in the proper

-in the proper care and management of dairy cattle which are necessary in the
+care and management of dairy cattle which are necessary in the course of moving

-ring in a natural, normal appearance and condition.
-Conversely, it recognizes
+natural, normal appearance and condition.
+Conversely, it recognizes certain

-certain practices in the cataloging, handling, and presentation of cattle in
+practices in the cataloging, handling, and presentation of cattle in the show

 considered unacceptable and defined as being fraudulent and/or unethical in the